kallehed/Advent-of-code-2024/README.md

 - ArrayList(T) is 40 bytes, as opposed to 24 in rust or C++. ('cuz allocators and so on...), I may change my mind in the future if I see good justification for this...

 GDScript should not be used for gameplay code.
 What's next, using bash for your game?

+Day21 was amazing. really had to try to model the whole problem accurately and without distraction.
+Elixir was kind of cool, but got really REALLY confusing after a while because I couldn't remember if it was a list of list of lists or a list of list of list of lists.... and some function behaviours were very weird? like how 'flatten' did it recursively, so you had to use flat_map with identity to get the correct behaviour...
+For part2 of day21 I found elixir way too confusing to write myself.
+So I used claude-code to easily describe my whole solution step by step, and it accurately wrote everything without me needing to think about anything syntactic.
+Truly a cool tool to try out.